 MLA paraphrasing is where you take a piece of literary work and repeat it back but use completely different words while preserving the original meaning.
-Rather than summarizing which often reduces the length of the piece considerably; paraphrasing will generally keep the length of the piece around the same length as the original.
-MLA of Modern Language Association style refers to the particular style of academic writing that is being used and will dictate how you cite the work that you have paraphrased within your own document.
+Rather than summarizing which often reduces the length of the piece considerably; rephrasing will generally keep the length of the piece around the same length as the original.
+MLA or Modern Language Association style refers to the particular style of academic writing that is being used and will dictate how you cite the work that you have re-phrased within your own document.

 We will discuss:

 - Where to MLA rephrase

 - How we can provide MLA help

 Where would you need to use MLA paraphrase?

 When writing an academic document, especially one that will be placed online, it is vital to avoid plagiarism or copying.
 This means that for your work to not fall foul of any plagiarism checking either by those reviewing your work or by the search engines online you have to ensure that anything that you are “quoting” or using in some way has been rewritten into completely different words.

 However you still need to give proper credit to the originators of the work that you are rewriting so the use of paraphrasing citation MLA style referencing needs to be employed.